Lumavate-Team/documentation/docs/3-platform.rst

 Why you should care
 ^^^^^^^^^^^^^^^^^^^
-Experiences are where various :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, and :ref:`component-sets <component-sets>` meet-up, and should always be kept in mind when developing an individual tool.
-At the end of the day, it is much more common that users will be fusing together a wide variety of tools to make one unified experience rather than using a single tool in isolation.
+Experiences are where various :ref:`widgets <widgets>`, :ref:`microservices <microservices>`, and :ref:`component-sets <component-sets>` meet-up, and should always be kept in mind when developing an individual :ref:`tool <tools>`.
+At the end of the day, it is much more common that users will be fusing together a wide variety of :ref:`tools <tools>` to make one unified experience rather than using a single :ref:`tool <tools>` in isolation.

 .. _activations: